 The holy grail of serious trainees: strength gains!
 As strength is directly related to muscle mass, strength gains are always a good hint for muscle growth.
 If you did 50kg x 9 on the leg extension a month ago and now you do 50kg x 14, our quads almost certainly grew in size.
 This is also the reason to keep a training log: it makes progress obvious!
 If you just go to the gym and do something, this may be fun short term, but you have no idea if you actually improve.
 Keep a log, stick to a good plan, be patient and grow.

 Strength is also a skill and improving the skill of lifting is often refered to as technique.
 Improvements in technique are often difficult to discern if you are not used to it and don’t know what to look for.
 Working on technique often makes it necessary to reduce the weight you lift to allow proper execution, which can be frustrating at times.
 But keep in mind that good technique will pay off long term as it will keep you injury free and sets you up for better progress later down the line.
-It may be nice to “bro-curl” 50kg, but is this even working your biceps … ?
+It may be nice to “bro-curl” 50kg, but is this even working (and growing) your biceps … ?

 Body Fat Tests

 To keep it short, body fat tests suck.
 Yes, all of them!
-Even the “gold-standard” methods can produce large variation in body fat readings, so I would advise you saving your money and use the methods discussed above.
+Even the “gold-standard” methods can produce large variation in body fat readings, so I would advise you save your money and use the methods discussed above.

 Lifestyle improvements are often quite tricky to track, but for the general population probably the most important goals to reach for.
 No amount of training, protein and omega3 will give you results if you still smoke and get drunk every weekend.
 Often those lifestyle factors are rather painful to implement, like “quit smoking”, but remember that you are working on the very base of health!
 Start with low-hanging fruits like upping your step count and then tackle larger goals.
 You can apply the progressive overload system you use for the gym the same way with lifestyle goals.
 Just do it!